greta-dev/greta/tests/testthat/_snaps/misc.md

     Code
       model(variable())
     Error <simpleError>
-      none of the greta arrays in the model are associated with a probability density, so a model cannot be defined
+      none of the <greta_array>s in the model are associated with a probability density, so a model cannot be defined

 ---

     Code
       model(x)
     Error <simpleError>
-      none of the greta arrays in the model are associated with a probability density, so a model cannot be defined
+      none of the <greta_array>s in the model are associated with a probability density, so a model cannot be defined

 ---

     Code
       model()
     Error <simpleError>
-      could not find any non-data greta arrays
+      could not find any non-data <greta_array>s

 ---